 In the main the landowners are responsible for managing the land.
-So, for example, the Forestry Commission is responsible for looking after nearly half the New Forest National Park area.
+So, for example, Forestry England is responsible for looking after nearly half the New Forest National Park area.

 In the New Forest, the Court of Verderers manages the traditional activity of commoning – the rights under which some property owners are entitled to let their ponies, donkeys, cattle, pigs or sheep roam free.

 Various public authorities are responsible for setting polices and providing public services in the National Park area.
 These include: